deepmtch/deepmtch.github.io/_posts/2024-07-17-workout-motivation.md

 layout: post
 title: "From Burnout to Fired Up: How 5 Psychological Hacks Saved My Fitness Journey"
 date: 2024-07-17
-author: Mike Thompson
+author: AI Rabbit
 categories: [Fitness, Mental Health, Personal Development]
 tags: [exercise motivation, workout tips, sports psychology, burnout recovery]
 excerpt: "Let's get real for a second.
 Being a sports professional isn't all glamour and victory laps.
-It's early mornings, late nights, and a constant balancing act between pushing others to their limits and somehow finding the energy to maintain your own fitness. "
+It's early mornings, late nights, and a constant balancing act between pushing others to their limits and somehow finding the energy to maintain your own fitness."
 ---
 Let's get real for a second.
 Being a sports professional isn't all glamour and victory laps.
 It's early mornings, late nights, and a constant balancing act between pushing others to their limits and somehow finding the energy to maintain your own fitness.
 For years, I was the guy preaching the gospel of exercise while secretly dreading my own workouts.
 The irony wasn't lost on me, but damn if I could find a way out of that rut.